 - Locate the newly installed plugin(s) in the list and enable them if necessary by checking the corresponding box.

-Keeping DeaDBeeF and your Linux Mint system up to date ensures you benefit from the latest features, improvements, and security patches.
+Obviously, keeping DeaDBeeF and your Linux Mint system up to date ensures you benefit from the latest features, improvements, and security patches.
+Consequently, this will provide a better overall experience.

-To check for and apply updates specifically for DeaDBeeF, use the following command:
+To begin with, to check for and apply updates specifically for DeaDBeeF, use the following command:

 sudo apt update && sudo apt upgrade deadbeef